In Tripura, a musician’s bid to preserve the language of the tribes

 The popularity can be attributed to the unique nature of Koloma’s music — at least for a state like Tripura and a language like Kokborok.
 “There are other musicians who perform in Kokborok but we’re the only folk fusion band that I know of,” Rumio says.

 After its inception, Koloma has gone on to perform at the Ziro Festival of Music in Arunachal Pradesh in 2016 and 2017 and at the Songs and Dance of Northeast festival in Delhi, 2015, and Mumbai, 2016.
 Earlier this year in February, they were also part of British Council’s music project ‘Mix the city’ in the Northeastern states of India to bring talented musicians from the region under one platform.
-Besides that, recently they also recorded the background score for a forthcoming Kokborok film Kwthak Kothoma based on a folk tale.
+Besides that, recently they also recorded the background score for a forthcoming Kokborok film Kwtham Kothoma based on a folk tale.

 The band is doing its bit to keep the interest alive.
-One of their videos Jaduni Sumui is shot in black and white has 105, 582 views on YouTube — all the members are dressed in similar outfits and are reminiscent of a rock and roll band from the late 60s.
+One of their videos, Jaduni Sumui, is shot in black and white has 105, 582 views on YouTube — all the members are dressed in similar outfits and are reminiscent of a rock and roll band from the late 60s.
 Yet what hits home — and probably the reason for their popularity — is a sense of commitment to their people and community, evident the moment Rumio starts singing in Kokborok.

 The author is a Guwahati-based freelance journalist.
 She tweets at @without_sans.